bozhiz/picasawebuploader/README.md

 --------------
 + Each lowest-level directory will be created as album, the album name is the folder name, don't include path
 + It will recursively lookup all directories under the "source"
-+ Don't append the "/" after the "source"
 + Quota per albums, only 2000 pictures per albums could be upload.
   + When the to be uploaded directory contain more than 2000 pictures, will warning and exit
   + You should split the big directory to more small directories.